 Dr. Oz's Vitamin Skin Cream Beauty Secret

 “Would you like to take 10 years off of your face?
+For example look younger today with 2 anti-aging cures.
 How about getting rid of your wrinkles?
 Or, say goodbye to age spots?” asks Dr. Oz as he tells viewers about a new vitamin-based topical skin cream beauty secret that can make you look younger without plastic surgery.

 With special guests Dr. Shirley Madhere and Dr. Leif Rogers, plastic surgeons who make their living by helping patients cheat the aging process with nips and tucks to tighten sagging skin and myriad other treatments for rejuvenating skin, Dr. Oz tells viewers that these two are in-the-know of a simple, non-surgical technique that you can use at home to look years younger.
 Their secret?
 Vitamin C.